ProEnterprise/docs/docs/www/docs/user/manual/en/stock/tools/quality-inspection.md

 <!-- add-breadcrumbs -->
 # Quality Inspection

-In ERPNext, you can mark your incoming or outgoing products for Quality Inspection.
-To enable ERPNext to perform this function, go to :
+In Pro Enterprise ERP, you can mark your incoming or outgoing products for Quality Inspection.
+To enable Pro Enterprise ERP to perform this function, go to :

 > Stock > Quality Inspection > New